tarsil/saffier/docs/relationships.md

 ### Reverse one-to-one names

-When `related_name` is omitted on a one-to-one field, Saffier now follows Edgy's current behavior and generates the singular reverse name from the declaring model.
+When `related_name` is omitted on a one-to-one field, Saffier generates the singular reverse name from the declaring model.

 ```python
 class Profile(saffier.Model):